oliviamoxley03-art/P1/docs/procedure.md

 - Leave the wall up for the whole unit.

 You can write them on a chalkboard or post them on sticky notes.
 Each word should be accompanied by a single, simple picture.
 Day 1 teaches formal through comparing and contrasting.
-Day 2 teaches the other seven definitions.
+Day 2 teaches the remaining seven definitions.

 ## Day 1: Recognizing the 5 Parts of a Business Letter